Image

 • Allow for easy access to that content via features like scannable QR codes

-With these capabilities in place, students can take advantage of lessons, quizzes, and AR simulations that significantly enhance their learning experience.
-These enhancements require minimal intervention from educators but leave them in a position to devote more teaching time to high-value pedagogy.
+Students can take advantage of digitally enhanced lessons, quizzes, simulations, and AR experiences that significantly augment their learning.
+At the same time, these enhancements require minimal intervention from educators and enable them to devote more teaching time to high-value pedagogy.

 For learners, research published in Educational Research Review suggests students in flipped classrooms enjoy better learning outcomes.
-For academics, this approach has the dual advantage of avoiding any workload increases while allowing them to tailor their teaching to the topics and areas that matter most.

 But in addition to these granular insights, a well-integrated learning platform is equally capable of prompting more holistic evaluations of curriculum design.
-Educators might start noticing, for example, that one topic consistently returns lower app-based quiz scores or prompts a disproportionately extensive amount of clinical skill practice in an AR simulation.
+Educators might start noticing, for example, that one topic consistently returns lower app-based quiz scores or prompts a disproportionate amount of clinical skill practice in an AR simulation.
 This, in turn, might facilitate intelligent tweaks to current curricula, allowing student competence and confidence to be better reflected in the time dedicated to each topic.

 That’s the power of well-integrated learning technology.
 Educators reclaim their time, classrooms and curricula become more adaptive, and student outcomes improve without increasing educator workload.